xpack/web-jekyll/pages/xbb/prerequisites.md

 $ systemctl restart docker
 ```

-To make these changes effective, logout and login.
+To make these changes effective, preferably **reboot** the machine.

 To check if the configuration change is functional, run the same
 _Hello World_ image without sudo: